What is Amazon FBA?

 Step 5: Amazon pays you upon shipment

 Amazon add the amount of the sale, less their fees into your seller account balance.
 You can withdraw this money or have it auto deposited at regular intervals into your bank account.

 So what are the next steps?

-First, I suggest you join our growing community of over 4,200 like minded Amazon sellers by clicking below:
+- Join our growing community of over 4,400 like minded Amazon sellers by clicking the logo below:

 3. Subscribe to my YouTube channel for regular video updates and special offers.
 CLICK HERE